shaworth/Singer20UServoPositionerAdapter/README.md

 Both of these operations are highly repeatable and reliable.

-If these two capabilites don't sound like a big deal you are either not the target audiance (you are likely a professional), or haven't used an industrial machine with a servo yet.
+If these two capabilites don't sound like a big deal you are either not the target audiance (you are likely a professional), or you haven't used an industrial machine with a servo yet.
 Because once you do, boy-howdy, there is no going back.

 I researched off-the-shelf adapters to mounting a position sensor without any luck.
-Which led me to design my own 3D printed solution and share it here.
+I found a refrence to a discontinued adapter that cost about $90 USD.
+But the reference was three years old and the part is unavailable.
+So I designed my own 3D printed solution.
+Sharing is caring, which brings us here.
+Oh, look at the [BOM](bom.md), this adapter costs less than $5.00 USD (2025).

 Enjoy!